Pinball, 1973: Characters

 In order of appearance in the story.

 I / Protagonist - The narrator of the story, 24 years old.
 He is the co-founder of a translating company and he takes care of the twins.
 He is looking for a pinball machine named the three-flipper Spaceship.

-Naoko - She is the college girlfriend of the protagonist.
-She is not alive anymore.
+Naoko - She is the deceased college girlfriend of the protagonist.

 The twins - Completely identical, the protagonist awakens to both of them in his bed one morning.
 They do not reveal their names and live with the protagonist.
 It is mentioned multiple times that they make good coffee.

 The Rat - The protagonist's friend from university, 25 years old.
 Rich university dropout, he seems to be stuck in time since the spring he quit school.
 He goes to J's bar daily.

 The friend - The friend is the co-founder of the translating company.
 He translates from French.
-He also has a sick wife and a 3 years old son.
+He also has a sick wife and a 3 year old son.

 The girl - She is a young woman out of business school and an employee of the translating company.
 Described as having long legs and a sharp mind, she likes humming the song "Penny Lane".

-J the barthender - J is a 45 years old Chinese man and he owns a bar where the protagonist and the Rat used to go frequently during their university days.
+J the bartender - J is a 45 year old Chinese man and he owns a bar where the protagonist and the Rat used to go frequently during their university days.
 The Rat still goes daily.

 The repairman - The repairman is from a phone company and he shows up at the protagonist's apartment to replace his switch panel.

 The girl with long hair - She lived above the protagonist in university, until she dropped out of school.
-The protagonist would often answer phone calls that were destined to her.
+The protagonist would often answer phone calls that were intended for her.

 The woman - The woman and the Rat are in a casual relationship and see each other once a week.
-She is a 27 years old architect.
+She is a 27 year old architect.

 The Spanish instructor - He is a university Spanish instructor and a pinball machines junkie.
 He helps the protagonist on his quest to find the three-flipper Spaceship.

 The doctor - She is a woman in her fifties.
 She helps the protagonist regain hearing.